saturn77/monitorX/README.md

 The general results seem to indicate that the bits function is okay when running in real time, however, upon power up/reset conditions, the bits function was found to give conflicting results.
-Addittionally the program should not be allowed to compile without throwin an error, according to the author's understanding of the IEEE standard VHDL.
+Addittionally the program should not be allowed to compile without throwing an error, according to the author's understanding of the IEEE standard VHDL.